nico1029/ticketManagement/README.md

 When a Query is pulled from the server, it is necesarry to select the .html file to continue.
 The registered.html file contains lines necessary to display the interface to register a ticket and the deleted.html to delete it.
 On the other hand, the tickets are filtered acorrding how exactly you input the information.

 TODO
-- Deploy the API with Docker containers
+- Deploy the API with Docker